The England international produced a neat finish just five minutes in after pouncing on a deflected effort from Daniel Sturridge

 The winger struck after just five minutes of play at Soldier Field in Chicago, finishing coolly after latching onto a deflected strike from Daniel Sturridge.

-The Reds were good value for their win, although Olympiakos was inches away from earning a point, with Gevorg Ghazaryan denied by the crossbar early in the second half.
+The Reds were good value for their win, although Olympiakos were inches away from earning a point, with Gevorg Ghazaryan denied by the crossbar early in the second half with Brad Jones beaten.

-Liverpool's first match of the preseason tournament in the U.S. saw it start well, with a free kick in the fourth minute in a dangerous area, before it took the lead a minute later.
+Liverpool's first match of the pre-season tournament in the US saw them start well, with a free kick in the fourth minute in a dangerous area, before they took the lead a minute later.

 Sturridge's attempt from distance deflected off an Olympiakos defender, and fell fortunately to Sterling, who tucked away past a helpless Balazs Megyeri.